Batch Jobs¶

 config.yml

 You then open a pull request to the LEAP-batch-jobs repository.
-Once the pull request is ready, a maintainer triggers the run from GitHub Actions.
+Once the pull request is reviewed, a maintainer triggers the run from GitHub Actions.

 The job runs on a GCP virtual machine, streams logs to the SkyPilot dashboard, and can post a Slack notification to #leap-batch-jobs when it finishes or fails.